Starting the Veterans Disability Application Process in NC

 Applying for Veterans’ Disability Benefits

-The first thing you will need to do is figure out if you qualify for benefits.
 Your mental or physical disability must be related to your time of military service.
 The only disqualification would be if you were dishonorably discharged.

 If it is determined that you qualify, you will need to complete an application and gather all of the necessary documentation that will help support your claim.
 Our firm can do this on your behalf.
 Our staff can help you avoid the pitfalls most claimants make on their application, which can prevent any unnecessary delays in the process.
 Additionally, we know what medical documentation is best suited to support your claim, which can increase your chances of receiving a fair rating.

-Of course, you can also apply in-person at your local VA regional office, mail your application or complete the application online.
+Of course, you can also apply in-person at your local VA regional office, mail your application, or complete the application online.
 Do not make the mistake of submitting your application using more than one method.
 You should choose only one method.
 If you submit multiple applications through more than one channel, you could delay the claims process.

 If you are sending in your claim or bringing it in-person to the office, you will need to attach the appropriate documentation.
 If you are applying online, you are able to attach your files electronically.
 There may be limits in what can be attached, so the other option is to fax in your documentation.